Market Insight

 What AI can (and can’t) do

 AI tools like Automated Valuation Models (AVMs) are now commonplace in the residential sector.
-They underpin house price calculators on sites such as Rightmove and Zoopla, analysing large datasets to estimate property values.
+They underpin many house price calculators, analysing large datasets to estimate property values quickly and efficiently.

 That’s why RICS rightly mandates that AVMs must always be overseen by a qualified professional who retains responsibility for the valuation.
 Data may be abundant, but insight, context, and accountability remain human.